 Comparing the total cost of home warranties can be tricky because companies often offer multiple policies at different price points.
 Trying to factor in the cost of add-on coverage, which may include roof-leak protection, can further muddy the waters.
 As such, an easier way to compare home warranty costs is to look at each provider’s average monthly rate.
 Using the average monthly rate can help homeowners gauge the affordability of different companies before they look at more specific terms that could influence the total cost of coverage.
 It’s not exact by any means, but looking at the average monthly rate can be a good starting point for homeowners when they’re considering how expensive home warranties may be.
 Once homeowners have narrowed their choices down to a handful of policies, they can compare those plans more directly and look at the monthly or annual rates of each one with the exact options they need.

-Home warranty companies often offer discounts to customers that can help lower the cost of coverage.
-For instance, companies may give lower initial rates to new customers to entice them to switch providers.
+Home warranty companies frequently offer discounts to customers that can help lower the cost of coverage.
+For instance, companies may give lower initial rates to new customers to entice them to switch home warranty providers.
 Policyholders could also qualify for discounts if they buy home warranties for multiple properties or purchase a plan that runs for more than 1 year.
 In some cases, home warranty companies may offer free coverage for a set amount of time or add an extra month’s worth of coverage to a policy.
-The availability and value of discounts will depend on the home warranty company, so it’s worth checking what opportunities may be available to reduce the total cost of coverage.
+The availability and value of discounts will depend on the home warranty company, so it’s worth it for homeowners to check what opportunities may be available to reduce the total cost of coverage.

 It’s possible for problems to re-emerge after a technician has completed repairs, which can cause headaches for homeowners.
-Home warranty companies often include workmanship guarantees with their policies so customers can schedule additional repair work without needing to pay additional service fees.
+Home warranty companies often include workmanship guarantees with their policies so customers can schedule additional repair work for the same issue without needing to pay additional service fees.
 The length of these guarantees will vary across different home warranty companies—sometimes significantly so.
 Workmanship guarantees can run anywhere from a single month to the entire length of the policy.
-Homeowners who want more peace of mind regarding any repairs that are done on their roof may want to consider home warranties that offer longer terms on their workmanship guarantees.
+Homeowners who want greater peace of mind regarding any repairs that are done on their roof may want to consider home warranties that offer longer workmanship guarantees.